 AGU's Executive Director/CEO Chris McEntee said, "We are incredibly pleased to be partnering with AGI on this important effort.
 The STEM and education communities are critical to the future of Earth and space science and its ability to benefit humanity.
 Not only will Dr. Asher's work with AGI help to further strengthen the partnership between our two organizations, it will more importantly allow us to better serve this community by improving coordination and accelerating the development and expansion of programs."

 About the American Geosciences Institute

 The American Geosciences Institute is a nonprofit federation of geoscientific and professional associations that represents more than 250,000 geologists, geophysicists and other earth scientists.
 Founded in 1948, AGI provides information services to geoscientists, serves as a voice of shared interests in the profession, plays a major role in strengthening geoscience education, and strives to increase public awareness of the vital role the geosciences play in society's use of resources, resiliency to natural hazards, and interaction with the environment.

 The American Geosciences Institute represents and serves the geoscience community by providing collaborative leadership and information to connect Earth, science, and people.

 The American Geophysical Union is dedicated to advancing the Earth and space sciences for the benefit of humanity through its scholarly publications, conferences, and outreach programs.
 AGU is a not-for-profit, professional, scientific organization representing more than 60,000 members in 139 countries.
 Join the conversation on Facebook, Twitter, YouTube, and our other social media channels.

 Joan Buhrman, Director, Strategic Communications & Marketing

 American Geophysical Union

-Edit: An earlier version of this press release referred to the National Science Teachers Association instead of the National Earth Science Teachers Association, an AGI Member Society.
+Edit: An earlier version of this release referred to the National Science Teachers Association instead of the National Earth Science Teachers Association, an AGI Member Society.
 We apologize and sincerely regret the error.